 52 tons of medicine and medical devices have already been sent to Saudi Arabia by the Iranian Red Crescent Society (IRCS) to be used by Iranian pilgrims during this year’s pilgrimage.

-The health consignment, including 400 medicine items and 300 medical devices items was sent to Jeddah.
+The medical consignment, including 400 medicine items and 300 medical devices items was sent to Jeddah.

-IRCS has also made vaccination of the pilgrims before departure for Hajj.
-In addition, the Society has provided essential training for medical teams at numerous sessions.
+IRCS has also performed vaccination for the pilgrims before departure for Hajj.
+In addition, the Society has provided essential training for medical teams.

 This year, in Medina, IRCS has provided 3 boarding clinics in 3 regions where the pilgrims have been resided, as well a medical office that is open 8 hours a day.
 In Mecca, 5 boarding clinics and 80 medical offices are ready to offer services to the Iranian pilgrims.
 Furthermore, arrangements have been made with Saudi hospitals in Mecca and Medina to admit Iranian pilgrims during Hajj.